Raising Local Awareness to Reach New Supporters, Increase Donations

-Standing out in a local market with a sea of non-profits, here’s how one Austin-based organization jumped the charts to make itself known above its existing, loyal supporters
+Standing out in a local market with a sea of non-profits, here’s how one Austin non-profit organization jumped the charts to make itself known above its existing, loyal supporters

 Every year AFTS hosts a show and sale event allowing the homeless artists to sell their work and interact with the public.
 Through the sales of their art, the artists are able to raise funds to pay for necessities such as food, medicine, clothing and housing.
 Many of the artists have sold enough paintings to afford rent and living expenses, while attracting a loyal following who purchases art year-round.
 Every participating artists has walked away with a new sense of themselves and a feeling of accomplishment.